netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_service_module.rst

       -
       - Name of the TCP profile that contains TCP configuration settings for the service.

         Minimum length =  1

         Maximum length =  127
+    * - td

+        *(str)*
+      -
+      - Integer value that uniquely identifies the traffic domain in which you want to configure the entity. you do not specify an ID, the entity becomes part of the default traffic domain, which has an ID of

+        Minimum value = ``0``

+        Maximum value = ``4094``
     * - useproxyport

         *(bool)*
       -
       - Use the proxy port as the source port when initiating connections with the server.
-With the NO setting, the client-side connection port is used as the source port for the server-side connection.
+With the NO the client-side connection port is used as the source port for the server-side connection.

         Note: This parameter is available only when the Use Source IP (USIP) parameter is set to YES.
     * - usip

         *(bool)*
       -
       - Use the client's IP address as the source IP address when initiating a connection to the server.
-When creating a service, if you do not set this parameter, the service inherits the global Use Source IP setting (available in the enable ns mode and disable ns mode CLI commands, or in the System > Settings > Configure modes > Configure Modes dialog box).
+When a service, if you do not set this parameter, the service inherits the global Use Source IP setting in the enable ns mode and disable ns mode CLI commands, or in the System > Settings > Configure modes Configure Modes dialog box).
 However, you can override this setting after you create the service.
     * - validate_certs

         *(bool)*